-The Division's faculty has been recognized for their clinical excellence by selection for inclusion in the present and past editions of the Castle Connolly Guides, America’s Top Doctors, representing the top 1% of physicians in the nation, and Top Doctors: New York Metro Area.
-In addition, the faculty has been selected for inclusion in the Consumers' Research Council of America Guide to America's Top Surgeons.
+The Division's faculty have been recognized for their clinical excellence by selection for inclusion in the present and past editions of the Castle Connolly Guides, America’s Top Doctors, representing the top 1% of physicians in the nation, and Top Doctors: New York Metro Area.

 The Division provides both clinical services cardiac (heart) surgery and thoracic (chest/lung) surgery at Stony Brook University University Hospital.
-Our surgeons perform over 500 adult open-heart procedures and 150 adult thoracic procedures annually.
+Our surgeons perform over 600 adult heart procedures and 200 adult thoracic procedures annually.
 They are leading members of the multidisciplinary teams of the Stony Brook Heart Institute and the Lung Cancer Evaluation Center, respectively.

-In 2011, the Stony Brook Heart Center was recognized as “high-performing” in the U.S. News & World Report's “Best Hospitals” Metro Area ranking, in which Stony Brook University Medical Center was ranked 10th in the New York metropolitan area, out of 180 other hospitals.
+In 2011, the Stony Brook Heart Institute was recognized as “high-performing” in the U.S. News & World Report''s “Best Hospitals” Metro Area ranking, in which Stony Brook University Hospital was ranked 10th in the New York metropolitan area, out of 180 other hospitals.
 The magazine’s performance ranking in the specialty category of “heart and heart surgery” adds further distinction and quality-assurance to our clinical service.

-The Division plays an important role in the education of medical students and general surgery residents, training tomorrow's physicians and surgeons.
+The Division plays an important role in the education of medical students and general surgery residents, training tomorrow''s physicians and surgeons.
 With regard to research, the Division conducts both basic/translational studies and clinical trials aimed at improving patient care.
-Our cardiac surgery lab, currently supported by the National Institutes of Health, is one of only 25 NIH-funded cardiac surgery labs of its kind in the country.

 Together, the clinical and academic strengths of the Division of Cardiothoracic Surgery form the foundation of our continued success in achieving the excellence expected of us in our diverse programs of patient care, education, research, and community service.